thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/settings.md

 {% assign sinceVersion = "2.0" %}
 {% include templates/mqtt-broker/since.md %}

-TBMQ offers users the convenience of configuring various settings directly from the user interface.
+TBMQ provides a dedicated Settings page that allows administrators to manage key system configurations directly from the user interface.
+The Settings page is divided into three tabs, each focused on a specific category of system configuration.

 ## Security settings

+Configure the execution order of MQTT authentication providers, controlling the priority in which client credentials are validated.
+Define broker user password policies, including password strength requirements, expiration settings, and reuse restrictions to enforce strong account security.

-### Authentication
+### MQTT Authentication

-The **MQTT Authentication Settings** page provides a place in the UI to configure key authentication-related parameters for MQTT clients.

-#### Authentication execution order

 {% include docs/mqtt-broker/user-guide/ui/authentication-settings.md %}

-### Password
+### Password policy

 To log into TBMQ, the [user](/docs/mqtt-broker/user-guide/ui/users/) uses an email and password.
 You can enhance the security of your account by updating your security settings, including the **password policy**.